WHAT IS THE SCREENWRITERS COLONY?

-The Episodic Comedy Colony is a new program organized in partnership with the Nantucket Film Festival for four writers of 30-minute scripted episodic comedy.
-Our 2nd annual program will run from June 8-22, 2017.
-Writers will work together with eminent industry professionals to develop their comedy pilot scripts, experience the writers’ room, and hone their craft.
+The Episodic Comedy Colony is a program organized in partnership with the Nantucket Film Festival for four writers of 30-minute scripted episodic comedy.
+Our 3rd annual program will run June 7-24, 2018.
+Writers work together with eminent industry professionals to develop their comedy pilot scripts, experience the writers’ room, and hone their craft.

 WHAT DOES IT COST TO ATTEND THE SCREENWRITERS COLONY?

-All expenses are paid, including travel, shared use of a car, a bicycle, and meals cooked by a private chef.
+All expenses are paid, including travel, shared use of a car, bicycles, and meals cooked by a private chef.

 HOW CAN I APPLY FOR THE COLONY?